TheZoraiz/ascii-image-converter/README.md

 #### --color OR -C

-> **Note:** Your terminal must support 24-bit colors for appropriate results
+> **Note:** Your terminal must support 24-bit or 8-bit colors for appropriate results.
+If 24-bit colors aren't supported, 8-bit color escape codes will be used

 Display ascii art with the colors from original image.
-Works with the --negative flag as well.

 ```
 ascii-image-converter [image paths/urls] -C